dotext/AdguardForiOS/README.md

 GitHub can be used to report a bug or to submit a feature request.
 To do so, go to [this page](https://github.com/AdguardTeam/AdGuardforiOS/issues) and click the _New issue_ button.

-> **Note:** for the filter-related issues (missed ads, false positives etc.) use our [reporting tool](https://reports.adguard.com/new_issue.html).
+> **Note:** for the filter-related issues (missed ads, false positives etc.) use our [reporting tool](https://link.adtidy.org/forward.html?action=report&app=home&from=github).

 <a id="contribution-translating"></a>

 ### Translating AdGuard

-If you want to help with AdGuard translations, please learn more about translating our products here: https://kb.adguard.com/en/general/adguard-translations
+If you want to help with AdGuard translations, please learn more about translating our products [here](https://adguard.com/kb/miscellaneous/contribute/translate/program/).

 <a id="contribution-other"></a>